Major Groups > True Morels & Verpas > Morchella rufobrunnea

 by Michael Kuo

 Unlike many of the genetically distinct morel species that DNA testing has revealed, Morchella rufobrunnea is also morphologically distinct--meaning it has observable features that separate it from other species of morels.
-When young its cap is often twisted and pointy, reminiscent of a child's ghost costume at Halloween, and it has dark pits and nearly white ridges.
-By maturity the pits and ridges are more or less tan.
-The most distinctive feature, however, is the fact that all parts of this morel bruise salmon pink to rusty brown; like Amanita rubescens, for example, it is "rubescent."
+When young its cap is often distinctively twisted and pointed, and it has dark pits and nearly white ridges.
+By maturity the pits and ridges are more or less yellowish.
+The most distinctive feature, however, is the salmon pink to orangish or rusty brown bruising.

 Description:

-Ecology: Uncertain.
-Clearly saprobic when growing in tree-less environments, but potentially mycorrhizal in other locations; apparently limited to disturbed ground in North America; originally recorded from the Gulf Coast of Mexico on a road bed; found with frequency in February in coastal California landscaping sites, usually in the year following the disturbance to the ground.
+Ecology: Clearly saprobic when growing in tree-less environments, but perhaps potentially mycorrhizal in other locations; apparently limited to disturbed ground in North America; originally recorded from the Gulf Coast of Mexico on a road bed; found with frequency in winter and early spring in coastal California and Oregon landscaping sites, usually in the year following the disturbance to the ground.

-Cap: 6-12 cm tall and 3-5 cm wide; conical or nearly so, especially in youth; pitted and ridged, with the pits and ridges typically elongated vertically; when young with nearly white ridges and black pits; when mature with pale tan pits and ridges; bruising salmon to reddish brown; completely attached to the stem; hollow.
+Cap: 6-12 cm tall and 2-5 cm wide; conical or nearly so, especially in youth, but occasionally egg-shaped or nearly round; pitted and ridged, with the pits primarily arranged vertically, at least when young; when young with bluntly rounded to flattened, nearly white ridges and dark brown to black pits; when mature with sharpened or eroded, yellowish to brownish yellow pits and ridges; bruising salmon to orangish or reddish brown; completely attached to the stem; hollow.

-Stem: 3-9 cm high and 1-2.5 cm wide; more or less equal, but sometimes swollen at the base; whitish above, gray or tan below; smooth or finely powdery at the apex; bruising salmon to reddish brown; hollow.
+Stem: 2-9 cm high and 1-2.5 cm wide; more or less equal, but sometimes swollen at the base; whitish to grayish, yellowish, or brownish; bruising orangish to rusty or reddish brown; bald or finely mealy with granules; hollow.

 Spore Print: Pale orange or yellowish orange.